Allen Stanford: Ponzi scheme and fraud convictions

-On February 27, 2009, the SEC said that Stanford and his accomplices operated a "massive Ponzi scheme", misappropriating billions of dollars of investors' money and falsifying the Stanford International Bank's records to hide their fraud.
+On February 27, 2009, the SEC said that Stanford and his accomplices operated a "massive Ponzi scheme," misappropriating billions of dollars of investors' money and falsifying the Stanford International Bank's records to hide their fraud.
 "Stanford International Bank's financial statements, including its investment income, are fictional," the SEC said.
-In an interview on April 20 at the law offices of Houston criminal attorney Dick DeGuerin, Stanford denied any wrongdoing.
-His companies had been well-run, he claimed, until the SEC "disembowelled" them.
+In an April 20 interview at the law offices of Houston criminal attorney Dick DeGuerin, Stanford denied any wrongdoing.
+His companies were well-run, he claimed, until the SEC "disemboweled" them.

-On June 18, 2009, Stanford was taken into custody by FBI agents.
+On June 18, 2009, FBI agents took Stanford into custody.
 On June 25, 2009, he appeared in a Houston court and pleaded not guilty to charges of fraud, conspiracy, and obstruction.
 On August 27, 2009, Stanford was admitted into the Conroe, Texas, Regional Medical Center.
-He had complained of a racing heart while being transported from the private prison in Huntsville, Texas, to the Federal Courthouse in Houston to attend a hearing concerning his attorney, Dick DeGuerin, who had asked the court for permission to withdraw from Stanford's case.
+He had complained of a racing heart during transport from the private prison in Huntsville, Texas, to the Federal Courthouse in Houston to attend a hearing concerning his attorney, Dick DeGuerin, who had asked the court for permission to withdraw from Stanford's case.
 Robert Luskin of Patton-Boggs, which had been representing Stanford in a simultaneous civil case, was to be lead counsel.

-On September 26, 2009, Stanford was hospitalized due to injuries sustained while being severely beaten by another inmate at the Cornell Companies-operated, Joe Corley Detention Facility in Conroe.
+On September 26, 2009, Stanford was hospitalized due to injuries sustained when he was beaten by another inmate at the Cornell Companies-operated, Joe Corley Detention Facility in Conroe.
 His injuries were described as non-life-threatening.

 In March 2010, SEC Inspector General H. David Kotz issued a report finding the SEC had failed to uncover the Ponzi scheme perpetrated by Stanford.
 Because of concerns raised by former SEC Chief Investigator David P. Weber of improper conduct by Kotz, Inspector General David C. Williams of the U.S. Postal Service was brought in to conduct an independent review.
 The Williams report found that Kotz "appeared to have a conflict of interest" because he had a personal relationship with an attorney representing Stanford's victims.

 Stanford's trial date was set for January 2011.
 The district judge deemed that Stanford's anti-anxiety drug addiction impaired his judgment and therefore made him unfit to stand trial.
 Stanford was incarcerated at the Federal Detention Center, Houston.
 In February 2011 Stanford issued a counter-claim of $7.2 billion of damages against the FBI and the SEC.
-In May, prosecutors dropped seven charges against Stanford, leaving 14 charges ongoing.
+In May, prosecutors dropped seven charges against Stanford, leaving 14 charges remaining.